derkyjadex/alice/README.md

 - scons
 - liblua5.2-dev

-- libsdl1.2-dev
-- libsdl-image1.2-dev
+You will need to build and install SDL2 from source <http://hg.libsdl.org/SDL>.
+Raspberry Pi support was initially added in changeset e4c38f17bfad (2013-09-28), so you will need to build from at least this version, or a newer one.

+You will also need to install SDL2_image.
+This is not available in Wheezy, so you need to build this from source <http://hg.libsdl.org/SDL_image/>.

-Simply run `scons` from the root of the project in order to build the library.
+Once these are installed, simply run `scons` from the root of the project in order to build the library.

 Usage